DanieleGerosa/infimalconvolution.github.io/index.md

 ## Daniele Gerosa
 I am a PhD student in Mathematics at Lund University, [Center for Mathematical Sciences](http://www.maths.lu.se/english/).
 My main supervisor is [Marcus Carlsson](http://www.maths.lth.se/matematiklu/personal/mc/) (Lund University) and my co-supervisor is Rajmund Mokso (MAX IV Laboratory).
-I am studying Convex Analysis and Matrix Theory applied to compressed sensing and optimization problems, specifically to the phase retrieval problem.
+I am studying Convex Analysis and Matrix Theory applied to compressed sensing and optimization problems, with a specific interest into the phase retrieval problem arising in Coherent Diffractive Imaging.

 I am also interested in Real and Functional Analysis.